information about most of the outside contributors

 (musicians, engineers, producers) who have rolled with the Stones

 throughout the years, onstage and on record.

-Written by Ian Gordon McPherson, 2000-2013.
+Written by Ian McPherson, 2000-2022.

 (All rights reserved.

 Is On Our Side,

 this is the exclusive intellectual property